magnusgrande/magnusgrande.github.io/_projects/lego-project.md

   The project is very much a learning process, and projects in other subjects will help guide us on our way.<br><br>

-  While we were given pre-determined groups at the start of the year, ours has suffered a slight setback as one group member has had their application to have former education count towards this degree, and as a result no longer have to take this particular subject.<br><br>
+  While we were formed as a pre-determined group at the start of the year, ours has suffered a slight setback in recent weeks as one group member has had their application to have former education count towards this degree, and as a result no longer has to take this particular subject.<br><br>
   Nevertheless we're motivated to get a good process going, and to make an end product we can be proud of as a group.<br><br>

   The process so far:<br>